When you’re building websites for clients, you’re always looking for ways to either make your life easier or make your client’s life easier.

 Once you’ve added all your portfolio sites, you can display them anywhere on your site using the [wp_portfolio] shortcode.

 And when potential clients click on a specific site, they’ll see a live preview, as well as the call to action that you added:

-If you do want to import the entire library of Astra Starter Sites, you can do that by going to Portfolio → Settings → Import Starter Sites.
+If you do want to import the entire library of Starter Templates, you can do that by going to Portfolio → Settings → Import Starter Templates.